GoodnessJames/alx-backend-javascript/0x02-ES6_classes/README.md

 # ES6 classes
 ## Project Overview
-Welcome to the ES6 Classes Project repository!
 This project focuses on mastering ES6 classes in JavaScript by completing various tasks that involve implementing classes, inheritance, getters/setters, method overrides, and more.

 ## Project Tasks
 ### Task 0: ClassRoom Implementation